Virtualization-projects/rancher-labs-wiki/Getting-started-with-Rancher-2.0-Development.md

 ## Install Dependencies
 - ### Install Python 3.7
   On mac it can also be installed via homebrew.
-See [here](https://docs.python-guide.org/starting/install3/osx/)
+See [here](https://docs.python-guide.org/starting/install3/osx/).
+Just running `brew install python` should get you there.
 - ### Upgrade pip
   ```sh
   sudo pip3 install --upgrade pip